analogdevicesinc/msdk/Examples/MAX78002/CNN/kws20_demo/README.md

 ### Microphone Mode

-In this mode, EVKIT I2S Mic is initialized to operate at 16KHz 32-bit samples.
-In the main loop, I2S buffer is checked and sampled are stored into  the buffer.
+If **ENABLE_MIC_PROCESSING** is defined, the demo will operate in microphone mode.
+In this mode, the EVKIT's I2S Mic is initialized to operate at 16KHz 32-bit samples.
+In the main loop, the microphone is sampled, filtered (high-pass to remove DC), and stored into a buffer before being sent to the CNN accelerator.

 ### Offline Mode

-if **ENABLE_MIC_PROCESSING** is not defined, a header file containing the 16-bit samples (e.g. **kws_five.h**) should be included in the project to be used as the input.
-To create a header file from a wav file, use included utilities to record a wav file and convert it to header file.
+if **ENABLE_MIC_PROCESSING** is _not_ defined, a header file containing pre-defined 16-bit samples (**kws_five.h**) is used as input to the CNN accelerator.
+These samples can be generated using the included `VoiceRecorder.py` and `RealtimeAudio.py` utilities to record a wav file and convert it to header file.

 ```bash
 # record 3sec of 16-bit 16KHz sampled wav file